The Airport Express train is the best way to travel to and from Hong Kong International Airport. Read on for how to buy discounted AEL tickets!

 Sign up for a Klook account using this referral link and get HK$25 (US$3.5) off your first travel booking!

-Should you buy an Airport Express ticket via Klook?
+Should you buy a Hong Kong Airport Express ticket via Klook?

 Taking the Airport Express is the best way to travel to Hong Kong airport.
 Try it out and let me know what you think!
 You can also get an Octopus card via Klook to get around Hong Kong with ease: it is a stored value card (much like the Oyster card in London) that works on all public transportation in Hong Kong, but not in taxis.
 You can purchase your tourist Octopus card in advance here – pick it up from the airport when you arrive, and it comes with HK$50 already pre-loaded.